 You can download Telegram on developer’s website.

 Tweetbot is a client for Twitter.
 Most developers of apps I’m using are registered on Twitter, so I created Twitter account to follow them all.
 Tweetbot can manage multiple accounts and create separated windows or columns from sections, like Timeline, Mentions, Likes etc, it’s something like “modular design”.
-If you purchase Tweetbot for iOS too, it will synchronize your timeline, so if you read some tweets on Mac and then you sit at your iPhone/iPad, you can continue where you left of.
+If you purchase Tweetbot for iOS too, it will synchronize your timeline via iCloud, so if you read some tweets on Mac and then you sit at your iPhone/iPad, you can continue where you left of.
+If you are using other platforms like Windows or Android, Tweetbot supports, on both macOS and iOS platforms, feature called “Tweet Marker”, so if you have compatible Twitter app for platforms like mentioned Windows and Android, you can still benefit from timeline sync.
 Design is robust, but still tidy and clean.
 Twitter recently updated character limit from 140 to 280 and if your Twitter client was not updated to support it, try Tweetbot.
 It’s regularly updated with long history of updates.

 You can download Tweetbot on the Mac App Store: